krushil298/roomroute-crm/replit.md

 - Pipeline overview with deals by stage
 - Quick actions panel

-## Email Integration Note
+## Email Integration
-**Email sending is currently stubbed** - emails are logged to console.
-To enable real email sending:
+**Resend integration is active** - The application uses Resend to send real emails.
+The RESEND_API_KEY secret is configured.
-- Option 1: Set up Resend integration via Replit integrations panel
+- Email sending is handled via the `/api/send-email` endpoint
-- Option 2: Set up SendGrid, Gmail, or other email service
+- Uses "onboarding@resend.dev" as the sender (this is a Resend sandbox domain for testing)
-- Option 3: Provide API credentials for your preferred email service
+- For production, you'll want to verify your own domain in Resend

-The `/api/send-email` endpoint is ready to be connected to a real email service.
+To change the sender email, update the `from` field in `server/routes.ts`.

 ## Development